The Circle's History

 In 2001, the Circle changed its official name to the San Francisco Bay Area Theatre Critics Circle.
 In 2002, due to the economic difficulties that hit the Bay Area, the Circle lost its grants and corporate sponsors.
 This necessitated that the annual Awards Ceremonies downsize from a large-scale public event to an award winners-only affair.

 Then in 2009, Actors’ Equity Association co-sponsored the Awards Ceremony via a generous grant.
 With another AEA grant the following year, the Circle conservatively transitioned back to a public event at the Palace of Fine Arts Theatre Lobby.
 Over 300 theatre professionals and supporters attended, making the event an overwhelming success.
-The Gala has been held at several different venues since then and continues to grow in size and scope with its most recent ceremony held at the historic Victoria Theatre in San Francisco.
+The Gala has been held at several different venues since then and continues to grow in size and scope with its most recent ceremonies held at the historic Victoria Theatre in San Francisco.
 The Circle continues to grow and evolve in fulfillment of its mission to promote and celebrate excellence in Bay Area theatre.